 RSA Conference 2020

-We plan to hold the second CISO Track during RSA Conference in February 25th, 2020.
-Thanks to the support from Cloudflare, we will hold the track at their offices during the day.
+We held the second CISO Track during RSA Conference in February 25th, 2020.
+Thanks to the support from Cloudflare, we hosted the track at their offices.

 - DevOps Security